brandlewco/jesserieser-hugo-cc/content/collections/propublica.md

     Photographer Jesse Rieser photographs the Maricopa Sherriff and the places and people their racial profiling has affected.
 title: ProPublica
-collection_meta: This Sheriff Says His Department Eliminated Racial Bias
+collection_meta: This Sheriff Says
-collection_meta_2: Data Shows Otherwise
+collection_meta_2: His Department Eliminated Racial Bias.
+Data Shows Otherwise
 collection_description: >-
   In one talk radio appearance after another, Sheriff Jerry Sheridan has declared that his department had eliminated the racial bias that plagued it